Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What happens if I don’t sell my car directly?

 If you trade in your car or sell it to a third party, you might never deal with the new buyer directly.
 It’s up to the dealership and new owner to transfer the title, but that’s no guarantee they will.
 It’s up to you to make sure the title changes hands correctly or you could still be responsible for a car you no longer own.

-We get it, things get lost sometimes.
+We get it, you may have lost your original title or never received one after buying or paying off your car.
 Unfortunately it’s going to take a bit of paperwork and a fee, typically less than $20, to get a new title sent to you.
 The good news is that it can be done through standard channels with your DMV.

 These forms are accurate at the time of writing, but you might want to check with your local DMV to make sure you have the most recent forms.

 What should I do if I can’t find my car title?